gocanto/google-autocomplete/README.md

 # Gettings started
+First of all, you have to sign up in ***Google API Console*** in order for you to configure your app information, as API key, app name, etc. This can be addressed on <a href="https://console.developers.google.com">https://console.developers.google.com</a>.
+Once this has been done, you will have to copy the ***API KEY given by google*** and paste in your JS file entry point.
+For example:

+- Bootstrap File: <a href="https://github.com/gocanto/google-autocomplete/blob/development/src/js/bootstrap.js">https://github.com/gocanto/google-autocomplete/blob/development/src/js/bootstrap.js</a>

+- Entry point file: <a href="https://github.com/gocanto/google-autocomplete/blob/development/src/js/index.js#L8">https://github.com/gocanto/google-autocomplete/blob/development/src/js/index.js#L8</a>

+> **Note:** Remind, Important keys have to be kept within an .env file, so be aware of this while pushing your code to your git control.

-First of all, you will have to import the component in your application entry point, so you will be able to call it as global as need it.
+Second of all, you will have to import the component in your application entry point, so you will be able to call it as global when need it.
 Example:

 ```js
 import GoogleAutocomplete from 'google-autocomplete-vue';
 ```

-Second of all, you will have to import the store file shipped with the component, in order for it to exposes its event out of it.
+Third of all, you will have to import the store file shipped with the component, in order for it to exposes its event out of it.
 Example

 ```js
 import Store from 'google-autocomplete-vue/dist/Store';